sdurancflt/MicroTimestampConverter/README.md

 The root cause related to differences for dates before the transition from Julian to Gregorian calendar between java.util and java.time packages implementation.

 The issue will of course appear if the producer to the topic is not our connector but some other implementation `java.time` like...
+The would send to the topic `-719162` which from the point of view of Kafka would be `'0001-01-03'` (`java.util` based), and if we sink with JDBC connector after that's what it will write on database.
+Next we present a workaround to this problem meanwhile the JDBC connector still uses `java.util` (and if it's not possible for you to adapt your producer/CDC to use also those package classes when writing to Kafka).

 ### Sorting java.time and java.util discrepancy before sinking with custom SMT